0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 This service polls the Unified Bridge API endpoints to fetch unprocessed claims on a specific chain, and then submits the `claimAsset` transaction for all unprocessed claims.
 The service takes care of all retry mechanisms and error handling.

-Claims are automatically processed on a destination chain so that users don’t have to perform extra steps, or add additional transaction gas fees, to receive their tokens on the destination chain.
+Claims are automatically processed on the destination chain, so users don’t need to perform extra steps or pay additional transaction gas fees to receive their tokens.

 ### How to run the auto-claim script